 1. Indicate salary/fee expected:

-a.
-Indicate instances when you would expect an additional fee for directing:
+ect an additional fee for directing:

-☐ Performances ☐ Extra Rehearsals e
+☐ Performances ☐ Extra Rehearsals □ Other

-2. Indicate any expenses you would expect to be reimbursed for:
+2. Indicate any amongo you would amout to he weimburged few

-☐ Travel to weekly rehearsals ☐ Travel to extra rehearsals
+۷. Indicate any expenses you would expect to ☐ Travel to weekly rehearsals Travel to extra rehearsals

-☐ Travel to performances ☐ Travel to education events
+☐ Travel to weekly reliearsals☐ Travel to performances ☐ Travel to extra renearsals

 ☐ Costumes ☐ Travel to regional competition

-☐ Registration fees ☐ Per capita fee, chapter dues, etc.
+Registration fees ☐ Per capita fee, chapter dues, etc.

-□ Other , , ,
+□ Other

 3. Other financial requirements, if any:

 4. Other compensation required: